stevenleeg/geemusic/README.md

 $ git clone https://github.com/stevenleeg/geemusic.git
 ```

-Next, `cd` in and install all of our dependencies, ideally within a
+Next, `cd` in and install the dependencies, ideally within a `virtualenv` if
-`virtualenv` if you have it installed, but otherwise you can omit those steps
+you have it installed, but otherwise you can omit those steps and just run the
-and just run the `pip install` command.
-Note that some of the dependencies
+`pip install` line.
+Note that some of the dependencies require Python's C
-require Python's C headers (on Ubuntu these can be installed by running `sudo
+headers (on Ubuntu these can be installed by running `sudo apt-get install
-apt-get install python-dev`).
+python-dev`).

 ```bash
 # Run this if you have virtualenv installed: